Where to stay in Lisbon for first timers

 • Hilly terrain can be challenging for those with mobility issues

-• Limited public transportation options within the neighbourhood
+• Limited public transport options within the neighbourhood

 Panoramic view of Alfama, Lisbon's oldest neighborhood.
 Colorful buildings with terracotta roofs cascade down the hillside.
 The São Vicente de Fora Monastery and the dome of the National Pantheon are visible against a blue sky with fluffy clouds